ad-freiburg/pfaedle/README.md

 make eval
 ```

+*Notes:*
-*Note:* this will download, and filter, the entire OSM files for Spain and the
+ * this will download, and filter, the entire OSM files for Spain, the
 Stuttgart region.
 Make sure you have enough space left on your hard drive.
+ * in evaluation mode, pfaedle needs significantly more time, because the
+   calculation of the similarity measurements between shapes are expensive
+ * if you are only interested in the end results of a single dataset, run
+   `make <dataset>.lighteval` in `/eval`.
+For example, `make paris.lighteval`
+   generates a shaped version of the paris dataset, without doing extensive
+   comparisons to the ground truth.
+ * similarily, if you want to run the extensive evaluation for a single dataset,
+   run `make <dataset>.eval` in `/eval`.

 ## Evaluation requirements